achreffaidi/securityMobileApp/README.md

 Any one with the **key** can encrypt and decrypt messages.

-You can choose of the following Algorithms for Encryption:
+You can choose one of the following Algorithms for Encryption:

 * AES CBC
 * AES CFB-64